slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On autonomy

 <!--
+> *"I'm a warrior, so that my son may be a merchant, so that his son may be a poet."
+-- John Quincy Adams*

 - when you don't want to be interesting you are free. -- moojy
 - Freedom to -> freedom from -- naval
 - Don’t build your castle in other peoples kingdom’s